JANE WOLF FRANCES, M.S.W., J.D.

 If you’re parenting children, there are many excellent books available.
 But until now, there haven’t been any books on how to be a great parent to your own parents as they advance in age.
 We’ve had no guidance on how to begin “The Conversations” about our loved ones’ declining, needing us nor what they desire for their final days.
 Finally, there’s a book that offers you all that plus a vision of making this complicated time in your life a special one — the time to heal old wounds, make new bonds and create memories of POP as one of the greatest gifts to your family and your own peace of mind.

-For more information on the book, including a free preview offered by Amazon.com, CLICK HERE.
+For more information on the book, CLICK HERE.

 POP Family Coaching

-It was also out of necessity that Jane became the first POP Family Coach (PFC), pioneering a national program she created when she saw that many people were desperate for specialized help to guide them as they traversed this unique time in any family’s life.
+It was also out of necessity that Jane became the first and Master POP Family Coach.
+She pioneered a national program when she saw how many people were desperate for specialized, customized guidance as they traversed this unique time in family life.

 For more information about doing POP FAMILY COACHING with Jane, CLICK HERE.